 If you decide to grow extra food for off-season use, or purchase in season produce in bulk from local farmers, be prepared to allocate some time to cure, prepare and store your bounty.

-My late August and September weekends are usually spent processing, cooking, curing and drying the massive amount of vegetable matter I’ve harvested.
+My late August and September weekends are usually spent processing, cooking, curing and drying the garden harvest.

 In order to get the most out of your garden harvest, it is important to have some basic kitchen tools.
 Here is an ideal list for a large harvest, but you can often get away with a couple of these items.

 -Food processor and/or blender with puree ability

 -Set of good knives

 -Large cook pots (one for boil-water canning, one for sauce simmering)

 -Sterile mason jars and lids